evant/sparkle/docs/notes.md

 ## Comparision

 Unlike the reference, values are _not_ converted to strings if their types differ.
 It is a compiler error instead.
-You can do this explicilty with concatination ex: `"1" is 1 ""`.
+You can do this explicitly with concatenation ex: `"1" is 1 ""`.

 ## Calling